-The Public Safety Officer or Public Safety Officer Candidate is responsible for maintaining public safety and community order by performing patrol duties and enforcing all applicable laws in the protection of life and property.
+The Public Safety Officer is responsible for maintaining public safety and community order by performing patrol duties and enforcing all applicable laws in the protection of life and property.

 CLASSIFICATION: HOURLY, OVERTIME ELIGIBLE, IBEW BARGAINING UNIT